Exciting News! See Live Prices in 20 seconds. SEE LIVE PRICES OR Call Us on 0330 135 8266

 This is a fixed daily fee (ranging from 25p to 160p) charged regardless of use.
 It covers the cost of maintaining your connection to the National Grid.

-- VAT: Usually 20%, though some charities may qualify for the 5% reduced rate.
+VAT: Usually 20%, Though certain businesses and charities may be eligible for the reduced 5% rate.

 Types of Business Electricity Tariffs